AgonConsole8/agon-docs/VDP---VDU-Commands.md

 ### `VDU 23, 1, n`: Cursor control

 This command will enable or disable the text cursor.
-Setting a vbalue of 0 disables the cursor, and setting a value of 1 enables the cursor.
+Setting a value of 0 disables the cursor, and setting a value of 1 enables the cursor.

 ### `VDU 23, 7, extent, direction, movement`: Scroll